 I suspect theater fans will always prefer their Sondheim onstage and lament that his film adaptations inevitably fall short.
 And I can see their point.
 Live theater presents the uncompromised vision and is different each time you see it.
 But live theater is not as available to some as it is to others.
 Certainly not as available as film.

 I'm a movie guy and a Sondheim fan to boot, so my attitude is that while I would love it if every screen adaptation of a Sondheim show was "perfection," there is no such thing.
 And certainly, when it comes to film, what's done is done.
-There's no matinee tomorrow where one can fix any problems.
+There's no matinee the following day where problems can be fixed.

-In a discussion on the topic of whether the movies have ever done justice to the work of Stephen Sondheim, my answer would be a qualified no. But instead of blacking my blessings by playing "It Would Have Been Wonderful," how much better it is for me to sit back and simply appreciate the rare gift it is to have any of Stephen Sondheim's genius preserved on the screen at all.
-I'm more than happy to settle for the dream.
+In any discussion on the topic of whether the movies have ever done justice to the work of Stephen Sondheim, my answer would be a qualified no. But instead of blocking my blessings by playing "It Would Have Been Wonderful," how much better it is for me to sit back and simply appreciate the rare gift it is to have any of Stephen Sondheim's genius preserved on the screen at all.
+It's a dream I'm more than happy to settle for.

 |WEST SIDE STORY - 1961|